 The trek requires a high physical preparation due to long walking days and steep climbs.
 Focusing on exercise that helps core body strength and leg muscles is crucial.
 While preparing yourself physically, focus on:

-1. Cardiovascular exercise: Involve in running, cycling, swimming, jumping, and stair climbing to build stamina.
+1. Cardiovascular exercise: Involve running, cycling, swimming, jumping, and stair climbing to build stamina.

-2. Leg Strength Training: Practice hiking with carrying a backpack to strengthen your leg.
+2. Leg Strength Training: Practice hiking while carrying a backpack to strengthen your legs.
 Also, practice exercises like squats, lunges, and step-ups.

 Mental Preparation: